Goodness of fit by Neyman-Pearson testing: Introduction

 \section{Introduction}

-Testing the consistency between a set $\data=\{x_i\}_{i=1}^\Ndata$ of samplings of a random variable $x$, and one hypothesis of Reference (R) for its expected distribution, is a problem known in statistics as \textit{Goodness of Fit} (GoF).
-The problem is so general that GoF methods can find application in innumerable areas of science and technology.
+Testing the consistency between a set $\data=\{x_i\}_{i=1}^\Ndata$ of realizations of a random variable $x$, and one hypothesis of Reference (R) for its expected distribution, is a problem known in statistics as \textit{goodness of fit} (GoF).
+This task is ubiquitous and GoF methods find application in innumerable areas of science and technology.

-In the context of high energy physics, a prime goal is to assess if the data collected in experiments comply with the theoretical prediction for their distribution performed on the basis of the Standard Model (SM) of fundamental particles and interactions.
-A non-standard data behaviour would signal the existence of new fundamental physical laws---the so-called New Physics---that supplement or replace the SM laws.
-In high energy physics as well as in many other domains, GoF daily emerges as a necessity in order to assess and compare computer codes that provide the theoretical predictions for data distributions.
-Studying the quality of generative models is another example of this need, in the context of computer science.
-Monitoring complex apparatuses such as for instance particle detectors also requires GoF.
-The goal in this case is to monitor the data recorded by the apparatus in order to assess if it is operating in normal design conditions.
+A primary task in high energy physics is to assess whether experimental measurements are distributed according to the prediction of the Standard Model (SM) of particle physics.
+An anomalous data behaviour would signal the existence of new fundamental physical laws---the so-called New Physics---supplementing or replacing the SM laws.
+In high energy physics as well as in many other domains, GoF emerges as a necessity in order to assess and compare computer codes that provide the theoretical predictions for data distributions.
+Evaluating the quality of generative models, in the context of computer science, can also be formulated as a GoF problem.
+The task of monitoring complex apparatuses, such as particle detectors, can be addressed in this framework as well.
 An overview of the vast GoF literature goes beyond the scope of the present article.
-See~\cite{gof} for references and a concise overview from a high energy physics perspective.
+See~\cite{doi:https://doi.org/10.1002/9783527677320.ch3, Cousins:2018tiz} for references and a concise overview from a high energy physics perspective.

 \paragraph{Classifier-based goodness of fit}